 The CW5000 is an annual challenge we've set for our readers: the goal is to ride 5000 miles in a year.
 For some, that will be easy, whilst for others it will be a massive undertaking.
 To keep it accessible for all, and ensure motivation continues year-round, we also add additional challenges each month - with a dedicated Facebook group where those taking part can share their stories.

-In February, I was on a training camp in Spain preparing for what I intended to be my most competitive race season yet.
-I’d PB’d on basically every climb Denia had to offer and I felt like I was ready to reap the rewards of a winter of hard graft.
+In February, I was on a training camp in Spain, with my 1904rt team mates, preparing for what I intended to be my most competitive race season yet.
+I'd PB'd on basically every climb Denia had to offer and I felt like I was ready to reap the rewards of a winter of hard graft.

 I'd spent 2019 racing every circuit in the South in order to gain my Cat 1 license, and the plan for 2020 was to make use of it: enter only the target races, then use the time relinquished to tune up on local chaingangs with friends.
 I was eager to enjoy those midweek rides that leave balmy summer evenings imprinted in your memory forever.